 How should this medicine be used?

 Tofacitinib comes as a tablet and as an extended-release (long-acting) tablet, and as an oral solution (liquid) to take by mouth.
 For treatment of ulcerative colitis, rheumatoid arthritis, or psoriatic arthritis, the tablet is usually taken with or without food and the extended-release tablet is usually taken once daily with or without food.
 For the treatment of polyarticular course juvenile idiopathic arthritis, the tablet or the oral solution is usually taken with or without food once daily .
 Take tofacitinib at around the same time(s) every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take tofacitinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the extended-release tablets whole; do not split, chew, or crush them.

-Your doctor may need to decrease your dose or stop treatment if you experience certain severe side effects.
+Your doctor may need to decrease your dose or stop your treatment if you experience certain severe side effects.
 Be sure to tell your doctor how you are feeling during your treatment.

 Other uses for this medicine